Modern Slavery Statement

 The Company undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
 The Company’s due diligence process includes Contract Compliance, building long-standing relationships with suppliers and making clear our expectations of business partners and evaluating the modern slavery and human trafficking risks of each new supplier and invoking sanctions against suppliers that fail to improve their performance in line with an action plan provided by us, including the termination of the business relationship.

-The Company requires all relevant staff to have completed training on modern slavery as soon as they start with the Company.
 This Modern Slavery and Human Trafficking Statement will be regularly reviewed and updated, as necessary.
-Jane Silk, Matthew Whitton, Caroline Knott and Gerard Brophy endorse this policy statement and are fully committed to its implementation.
+Jane Silk, Matthew Whitton, Caroline Knott, Gerard Brophy and Matthew Hocken endorse this policy statement and are fully committed to its implementation.

-Distribution: Intranet for internal communications, web site and emailed link for affected business partners.
+Distribution: Intranet for internal communications, website and emailed link for affected business partners.

-Statement approved by: Matthew Whitton, Chief Operating Officer, 1st May 2023
+Statement approved by: Matthew Whitton, Chief Operating Officer, 19 March 2025.